 For example, let’s assume that Tom lived in his own home in Sydney from 2013 – 2016.
 In March 2016, Tom receives an offer to move to Singapore with his role and decides that he wants to rent out his Sydney property rather than sell it.
 Tom later decides at the beginning of 2019 that he’ll sell the Sydney property, and as he is renting in Singapore, he can seek to claim his Sydney property as his main residence and therefore fall within the rules of the Main Residence Exemption.
 Simply put, as Tom has rented out the property for less than 6 years, by claiming the exemption he will not be liable for any Capital Gains Tax (CGT).

 What happens under the proposed new rules?

-This is all set to change, as the proposed legislation meant that for Australian expats who sold their property while living offshore they would not receive the 6-year exemption and would be taxed on the capital gain of their property.
+Under the previously proposed legislation, this meant that for Australian expats who sold their property while living offshore they would not receive the 6-year exemption and would be taxed on the capital gain of their property.
 Given that there is no tax-free threshold for Australian non-residents, the tax rates would apply as follows: